rss logo

 • client01.key: /etc/openvpn/pki/private/client01.key

-• You should see this client files:
+• You should see the following client files:

 openvpn files on a windows host

-• Edit C:\Program Files\OpenVPN\config\client.ovpn file:
+• Edit the file C:\Program Files\OpenVPN\config\client.ovpn:

 client dev tun proto udp remote OPENVPN_IP 1194 resolv-retry infinite nobind persist-key persist-tun ca ca.crt cert client01.crt key client01.key comp-lzo verb 3